joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 ### Interpretation and conclusion:

-The key two factors that
-influence users to go from free tier to fee tier are subscriber\_friend\_cnt and avg\_friend\_age.
+The analysis shows that peer influence plays a significant role.
+The key two factors that influence users to go from free tier to fee tier are subscriber\_friend\_cnt and avg\_friend\_age.

-Keeping only the variables that are statistically significant and reading from the coefficient, the result shows when the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
-When the avg\_friend\_age. go up by 0.75%, the odds ratio that they subscribe goes up by 0.58% ((1.01)^0.57920 =1.0058).
+Keeping only the variables that are statistically significant and reading from the coefficient, the result shows:
+- when the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
+- When the
+avg\_friend\_age. go up by 0.75%, the odds ratio that they subscribe goes up by 0.58% ((1.01)^0.57920 =1.0058).